garrandall/popular-music-data/tracks/sweat--a-la-la-la-la-long--inner-circle.md

 A la la la la long, a la la la la long long li long long long C'mon
-A la la la la long, a la la la la long long li long long long So i said to myself
+A la la la la long, a la la la la long long li long long long So I said to myself
 Does she love me or not?
 But the dreads done know
 That love is his to get